mindmotivate/multicloudclass/launch-template-tutorial-test.md

 **Add Tags:**

 The last step here will be to add some tags (three or more)\.
-Get in the habit of using descriptive tags for your security, is a security best practice and it helps with overall\. organization!\.
+Get in the habit of using descriptive tags for your security, is a security best practice and it helps with overall organization!\.

 Let’s add some tags: (at least 3)\.